AlexaCRM/alexacrm.github.io/datapress/premium-features.md

 You can skip this paragraph if you click the `Add registration` button at the moment of plugin connection.

+>When adding a registration, you may encounter a 403 error.
+In that case, please, [follow next steps](/knowledge-base/add-registration)

 1. Download latest [Dataverse solution](https://wpab.alexacrm.com/release/WordPressIntegration_latest_managed.zip).
 2. Sign in into https://make.powerapps.com.
 3. Select **Solutions** then click **Import solution** and import downloaded solution(from step 1) into your Dataverse / Dynamics 365 instance.